robinsones/robinsones_blog/content/page/speaking.md

 June 2019, [Data Matters](https://skillsmatter.com/meetups/11783-keynote-evening-with-emily-robinson) in London.

+June 2019, Keynote at Microsoft internal One Analyst conference in Seattle.

 ## Previous Talks

 ### Everything You Wanted to Know About Making R Packages but Were Afraid to Ask